RocketChat/docs-old/guides/omnichannel-guides/omnichannel-manger-guides/real-time-monitoring.md

 ### **Average of Waiting:**

-It represents the average time your visitor spent in the waiting queue.
+It represents the average time your visitors spent in the waiting queue.
 ****